SjdnDzikran/agentic-graph-rag/LOCAL_SETUP.md

 # Local Environment Setup

-Follow these steps to recreate the PDF-processing environment used in this repository.
+Follow these steps to recreate the Agentic Graph RAG dev environment used in this repository.

 ## 1. Prerequisites
 - Python 3.12 (or a compatible Python 3.9+ interpreter)